List of countries expelling Russian diplomats

 — CZECH REPUBLIC, LITHUANIA: Three Russian diplomats expelled from each country.

-— NETHERLANDS, DENMARK, ITALY, ALBANIA: Two Russian diplomats expelled from each country.
+— SPAIN, NETHERLANDS, DENMARK, ITALY, ALBANIA, AUSTRALIA: Two Russian diplomats expelled from each country.

-— SWEDEN, CROATIA, ROMANIA, FINLAND, ESTONIA: One Russian diplomat expelled from each country.
+— HUNGARY, SWEDEN, CROATIA, ROMANIA, FINLAND, ESTONIA, IRELAND: One Russian diplomat expelled from each country.

 — LATVIA: One Russian diplomat expelled, plus one Russian representative of a Russian company blacklisted.